gopheracademy/gopheracademy-web/content/advent-2015/reducing-boilerplate-with-go-generate.md

 Once you have that, `go generate` will automatically call `command` whenever it's run.

-There's two points that are important to remember:
+There are two points that are important to remember:

 * `go generate` is meant to be run by the developer authoring the program or package.
 It's never called automatically by `go get`
 * You need to have all the tools invoked by `go generate` already installed and setup in your system.
-Make sure you document what tools you are going to use and where those tools can be downloaded.
+Make sure you document which tools you are going to use and where those tools can be downloaded.

 Also, if your code generation tool is within the same repository, I